 - See our full review of Lake McDonald Lodge.

-Russell’s is open from 6:30-9:30 and offers breakfast, lunch, and dinner.
+Russell’s is open for breakfast, lunch, and dinner.
 Breakfast consists of full and continental buffet options.
 Lunch and dinner selections are classic American and local fare.

 No reservations are accepted.